sap-tutorials/Tutorials/tutorials/hana-dbx-hcc/hana-dbx-hcc.md

     ![history view](history.png)

-    Notice that the statements can be located using a search and that a selected item can be inserted back into the SQL Console or copied.
+    Notice that the statements can be located using a search and that a selected item can be inserted back into the SQL console or copied.

     >The history is not persisted across browser reloads.

 ### A few things to note
-The SQL Console within SAP HANA Cloud Central appears similar to the one within the SAP HANA database explorer but there are some differences.
+The SQL console within SAP HANA Cloud Central appears similar to the one within the SAP HANA database explorer but there are some differences.

-* Opening the SQL Console within the SAP HANA Cloud Central can be done much quicker than opening the full SAP HANA database explorer.
+* Opening the SQL console within the SAP HANA Cloud Central can be done much quicker than opening the full SAP HANA database explorer.

-* The SQL Console that you access from within SAP HANA Cloud Central can only connect to databases that are within the same BTP subaccount as SAP HANA Cloud Central.
+* The SQL console that you access from within SAP HANA Cloud Central can only connect to databases that are within the same BTP subaccount as SAP HANA Cloud Central.

 * The SAP HANA database explorer has some additional functionality